-The new and amended Australian Accounting Standards and Interpretations that apply for the first time in 2022 do not materially impact the consolidated financial statements of the Group.
+The new and amended Australian Accounting Standards and Interpretations that apply for the first time in 2023 do not materially impact the consolidated financial statements of the Group.

-Accounting Standards and Interpretations issued but not yet effective
+Accounting Standards and Interpretations issued but not yet effective c.
+Basis of consolidation

-Certain Australian Accounting Standards and Interpretations have recently been issued or amended but are not yet effective and have not been adopted by the Group for the annual reporting period ended 30 June 2022.
-The Group intends to adopt these new and amended standards and interpretations, when they become effective.
+Certain Australian Accounting Standards and Interpretations have recently been issued or amended but are not yet effective and have not been adopted by the Group for the annual reporting year ended 30 June 2023.
+The Group intends to adopt the new or amended standards or interpretations when they become effective.